-As the nation grapples with a pandemic and continued protests against systemic racism, calling for police reform, President Donald Trump is rolling back environmental regulations in an effort to deliver on some of his major campaign promises as November nears.
+In the midst of the coronavirus pandemic and an election year, President Donald Trump and his administration are rolling back environmental regulations in an effort to deliver on some of his major campaign promises.

 On June 4, Trump issued an executive order to expedite infrastructure investments and “other actions” that will “strengthen the economy and return Americans to work.”
 The order calls for expediting government decision making and halting environmental review processes.